MicrosoftDocs/minecraft-creator/creator/Documents/ScriptingIntroduction.md

 ### Advanced Topics

-When you're more comfortable with JavaScript, you can research the more advanced things you will need for Typescript, GameTest, and scripting in general:
+When you're more comfortable with JavaScript, you can research the more advanced things you will need for Typescript and scripting in general:

 >- npm ecosystem
 >- node.js